PaulisMatrix/paulismatrix.github.io/content/posts/reflecting on 2025.md

 I took my first and one of many international trips this year as well.
 Finally went out of my comfort zone, met a lot of interesting folks along the way, and made some awesome memories with them.

-From giving a organization wide tech talk, crashing motionless on the bed after coming home from work, doing shrooms on a random island in Bali, and playing volleyball for straight two hours, to falling into a pool at a brewery, puking off from a moving bike, attending concerts and gigs, and the evergreen late night chais at the usual hangout spot, I found a new motivation to continue and felt like it was worth grinding a few years back and still I'm, it never stops, I don't want to.
+From giving a organization wide tech talk, crashing motionless on the bed after coming home from work, doing shrooms on a random island in Bali, and playing volleyball for straight two hours, to falling into a pool at a brewery, surfing at Mulki, attending concerts and gigs, and the evergreen late night chais at the usual hangout spot, I found a new motivation to continue and felt like it was worth grinding a few years back and still I'm, it never stops, I don't want to.

 I was initially planning on going for a masters, but things worked out just fine in the end, I think.
 I’m excited to see what’s next for me.
 I have a couple of things planned for next year.
 Need something to look forward to; otherwise, you’re just existing day in and day out, and what’s the fun in that?
 I want to have a story to tell.
 So yeah, let’s see how that pans out.